How to Make Gravy: Reception

 On 29 September 2012 Kelly performed "How to Make Gravy" and "Leaps and Bounds" at the 2012 AFL Grand Final although most of the performance was not broadcast on Seven Network's pre-game segment.
 Nui Te Koha of Sunday Herald Sun declared "Kelly, an integral part of Melbourne folklore and its music scene, and a noted footy tragic, deserved his place on the Grand Final stage – which has been long overdue ... broadcaster Seven's refusal to show Kelly's performance, except the last verse of 'Leaps and Bounds', was no laughing matter".

 Late in December 2017 and early January 2018 the EP appeared on the ARIA Singles Chart at No. 54.
 A year later it re-entered the top 100 at No. 37.
+In 2025 the song was voted 9th in the Triple J Hottest 100 of Australian Songs.